1Focus icon 1Focus Blog

 Glucose, a simple sugar, plays a critical role in our bodies.
 It’s the primary energy source for our cells and is particularly important for brain function.
 However, maintaining the right balance of glucose is essential.
 Too much or too little can lead to health problems ranging from fatigue and difficulty concentrating to serious conditions such as diabetes.

-In this article, we look at the importance of glucose, the impact of glucose spikes, and how to effectively manage glucose levels for optimal health.
+In this blog post, we look at the importance of glucose, the impact of glucose spikes, and how to effectively manage glucose levels for optimal health.
 We’ll also share insights from Jessie Inchauspé’s book, Glucose Revolution.

 What is glucose?